Orange County Animal Services requires an appointment for select services, please read below prior to your visit to the shelter.

 For stray drop off, please drive around to the far side of the building and utilize the call box.
 Press the button and let the representative know you are dropping off a stray pet.

-Animal Services loves being able to reunite missing pets with their families!
-Pet reclaims are a key service offered by Animal Services and are available with an appointment.
-If you believe your missing pet is at Animal Services, please make an appointment to visit utilizing this link: https://v2.waitwhile.com/lists/orangecountyani/join.
-Under the “Shelter Services” section appointments are available for those seeking to identify their lost pet.
+Animal Services loves reuniting missing pets with their families!
+Pet reclaims are a key service offered by the shelter and are available without an appointment.
+If you believe your missing pet is at Animal Services, please visit the shelter immediately, during normal operating hours.
+If after hours, please email AnimalServices@ocfl.net and make plans to visit as early as possible the following day.

 In order to limit the number of people in the shelter at any given moment, the shelter is requiring an appointment in order to surrender an owned pet.
 The shelter recommends that any person wishing to relinquish a pet first contact local pet rescue groups and the Pet Alliance of Greater Orlando.

 Orange County Animal Services is this community’s only open admission pet shelter and is always at risk of reaching capacity.
 Animal Services should be the last resort for surrendering pets, if all other options have been exhausted prior.
 There is a $15 fee for each pet surrendered.

 To make an appointment, please utilize this link: v2.waitwhile.com/welcome/shelterservices